 Lagavulin Whisky

 While generally not as iodine-intense as its neighbouring distilleries Laphroaig and Ardbeg, the flavours of Lagavulin Whisky still pack a punch on the palate.
-"It's like drinking a campfire," says Nick Offerman when describing the Lagavulin 16.
+"It's like drinking a campfire," says Nick Offerman when describing Lagavulin 16.
 The smooth, rich smokiness of a Lagavulin whisky is likened to 'a depth charge' by Brian Cox, and is considered "mothers milk" by some (myself included).

 Photograph of lagavulin 16 whisky bottle